thangnguyenofficial/micro-services-synchronous-sample/README.md

 * More complex and it is not suitable for easy games
 * Require high skills for development team beyond coding
 * Deployment and monitoring is challenge

+## Prerequisites

+**In order to build and run the project, it is recommended that you have the following installed.**

+*.NET Core 3.1 SDK.
+You can test that you have it installed by entering the command dotnet --list-sdks